-Advanced study will focus on stage lighting design and techniques including script analysis, plotting and color.
+Advanced study will focus on stage lighting design and techniques including advanced script analysis, fixture plotting and paperwork, use of color and rendering.
 Opportunities for realized designs will be attempted with an emphasis on communication issues, visual presentation and portfolio development.
-Prereq: THR 330.
-Recommended: ART 101, 121, 122.
+Prerequisites: THR 220,